-While IoT is on the network, in far too many cases, organizations aren’t aware of all the things that are running or the risks those things may represent.
-An unknown and unmonitored device on the corporate LAN represents a potential attack vector that can put an organization at risk.
+While many IoT devices on the network are sanctioned by IT, in far too many cases, they are unsanctioned deployments.
+In those cases, organizations aren’t aware of all the connected devices that are running or the risks they may represent.
+An unknown and unmonitored IoT device on a corporate network represents a potential attack vector that can put an organization at risk.

 Typically, enterprises want to support IoT devices on the network, but they also want to make sure that devices are secured in a way that doesn’t hinder productivity or add new burdens on IT security.
 It’s important to achieve both.